 No traditional cultural resources have been identified at NAVBASE Kitsap-Bremerton.
-Section 106 consultation between the Navy and the Suquamish Tribe of the Port Madison Reservation was initiated on January 14, 2025, via an email to tribal staff.
-A hard copy of the letter was mailed to the Tribal Chairman on January 16, 2025.
+Section 106 consultation between the Navy and the Suquamish Tribe was initiated on January 13, 2025, via an email to tribal staff and the Tribal Chairman.
 The Navy requested the tribe provide information on properties of traditional religious or cultural importance that could be affected by the proposed project.
-Consultation correspondence will be provided in the Final EA.
+Consultation correspondence is provided in Appendix B.

 Implementation of the Action Alternative would not result in significant impacts to known cultural resources.
-There are two NHRP eligible properties located within the APE, Building 433 and the Shelton-Bangor-Bremerton Railroad.
+There are two NRHP eligible properties located within the APE, Building 433 and the Shelton-Bangor-Bremerton Railroad.
 Under the Action Alternative, no NHRP eligible properties would be physically impacted.
-Further, the Action Alternative would not diminish the integrity or overall historic significance of NHRP eligible properties.
+Further, the Action Alternative would not diminish the integrity or overall historic significance of NRHP eligible properties.
 Therefore, implementation of the Action Alternative would not result in significant impacts to known cultural resources.